rabihkodeih/galmin/README.md

     use the "--init" command to create a default config file named "cluster.config" then edit it to specify your cluster nodes.
-Once a cluster has been installed, run the "--bootstrap" command to mark the first cluster node as safe to bootstrap and cluster from.
+Once a cluster has been installed, run the "--bootstrap" command to mark the first cluster node as safe to start the cluster from.
 After starting the cluster, use the command "--server" to start a local monitoring server on "http://localhost:8080" which can then be stopped using Ctrl-C.